ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 The alternative way is to use built-in or custom functions for setting the waveforms of source activity.
-Since the current focus of the toolbox is on simulating connectivity, the two main waveforms are:
+Since the current focus of the toolbox is on simulating connectivity, the two main built-in waveforms are:

 * :meth:`narrowband_oscillation` - e.g., for simulating alpha or beta activity